-Welcome to the new summer programs website for the Kyoto Consortium for Japanese Studies (KCJS)!
+Welcome to the summer programs website for the Kyoto Consortium for Japanese Studies (KCJS)!
 This has been designed to give you a detailed picture of our intensive academic curricula and varied extracurricular activities, our faculty and staff, and wide range of housing options during your stay here.
 Note that our site works in tandem with the one already established through Columbia University’s Office of Global Programs, which functions as the access point for submitting an application to our summer programs.

-We are very pleased to announce that beginning in the summer of 2014, we will offer 3rd-year Japanese language course in addition to the existing courses (2nd year and 4th year and above).
+We are very pleased to announce that in the summer 2016, we will offer 3rd-year Japanese language course in addition to the existing courses (2nd year and 4th year and above).
 All courses will be eight-weeks in length, in addition to our six-week course in classical Japanese.
 The intermediate and advanced courses will begin in early June and run through the end of July, while the Classical program will begin in mid-June and also finish at the end of July.

 We encourage you to explore our site and familiarize yourself with the history of KCJS and Doshisha as well as our advantageous location in Kyoto.
 Through the information included here of our classes, facilities, faculty, staff, cultural activities, and the local environs, together with comments from previous participants, we hope to provide you with a sense of what a “day in the life” of a KCJS summer student is like, and as a result, that you will come experience our programs firsthand.
 You may like it so much you’ll return for a semester or full academic year!

 Established in September 1989, the Kyoto Consortium for Japanese Studies (KCJS, 京都アメリカ大学コンソーシアム) is a consortium of 14 American universities that sponsors a rigorous, two-semester program for undergraduates who wish to do advanced work in Japanese language and cultural studies during the academic year.
 In 2009, we added summer intensive programs in modern and classical Japanese language to our academic offerings.